Easily restore your project to a previous version with our new Instant One-click Backup Recovery

 #What other factors should companies consider when comparing CMS?

-SEO is just one piece of the puzzle regarding CMS selection.
-With so many options on the market, it can be hard to know what to look for to find the best-fit CMS for your use case, especially for companies migrating from a traditional CMS, like WordPress, to a headless CMS.
+SEO is just one piece of the puzzle when selecting a CMS.
+With so many options, it can be hard to identify the best cms for seo for your use case, especially if you’re migrating from a traditional CMS like WordPress to headless.
+Consider the scale of your content, your team’s technical expertise, your integration requirements and your future growth plans.

-We’ve put together the ultimate headless CMS selection checklist to help you identify your business's most important CMS factors and determine whether headless is the right fit.
+For a deeper dive, check out our ultimate headless CMS selection checklist to identify which factors matter most to your business and determine whether a headless approach like Hygraph is the right fit.

 Blog Author